alexpghayes/hayeslib/README.md

 Currently the package is serving as a somewhat messy code and notes repository.
 I'm in the process of turning the code snippets into documented and tested functions.

+trivial change to see if need to push again to get site to build

 ### Next steps
 * Document and test current functions, clean up pkgdown site
 * Rcpp MVN/dirichlet samplers/r/p/q functions, nicely parameterized t-dists